Franco Corelli and a Revolution in Singing, vol. 2

-A collectors item, the three volumes contain 350 lithographs and photographs, many published for the first time, of tenors from the 1820s to today.
-This volume contains twenty-one pages of correspondence by Rudolf Bing and others about the Corelli–Del Monaco rivalry.
-John Pennino of the Met Archives provides a list of the Met’s payments to Corelli and comparisons to those for Del Monaco and Callas.
+A collector’s item, the three volumes contain 483 lithographs and photographs, many published for the first time, of tenors from the 1820s to today.
+For this volume The Metropolitan Opera Archives contributed twenty-one pages of correspondence by Bing and Bauer about the Corelli–Del Monaco rivalry, and John Pennino of the Met Archives provided a list of the Met’s payments to Corelli and comparisons to those to Del Monaco and Callas.

 - Table of Contents